 Cooperating teachers are critical to the success of our student teaching program.
-Your daily guidance assists our candidates as they transition from the role of student to teacher.
-Through modeling, collaboration and formal conferences, you will illustrate to our students that teaching is both an art and a science; you will exemplify to them that successful teaching is hard work that is fueled by a passion for student success.
-So, as you begin your journey as a cooperating teacher, we thank you for your hard work, dedication, and passion for all students – ours included!
+Their daily guidance assists our candidates as they transition from the role of student to teacher.
+Through modeling, collaboration and formal conferences, cooperating teachers illustrate to our students that teaching is both an art and a science and they will exemplify that successful teaching is hard work that is fueled by a passion for student success.

 Selection of Cooperating Teachers: